TheKnightReport - ESPN FPI projects Rutgers Football's remaining 2024 schedule

 ESPN FPI projects Rutgers Football's remaining 2024 schedule

-Rutgers Football is now 3-0 following a 26-23 victory over Virginia Tech this past Saturday and this upcoming Friday they will look to make it 4-0 as the Washington Huskies make their first Big Ten trip across the country.
+Rutgers Football is now 4-0 following a 21-18 victory over Washington this past Friday and this upcoming Saturday they will look to make it 5-0 as they hit the road to take on Nebraska.

 Thanks to the ESPN Football Power Index, there is now an analytical way to predict the victor of each college football game in the entire nation.
 For those that aren't familiar with the FPI, you can read the definition of the index here.